daynewright/Slack-JobBot/README.md

 # Craigslist & Dice Slack JobBot

-A very simple Slack Bot that checks for new developer postings in Nashville every 12 hours.
+A very simple Slack Bot that checks for new developer postings in Nashville every 24 hours (or once per day).
 It will post a message with the new jobs found or a message informing the channel that no jobs were found.

 ## First Run
 When the bot first run it will send a welcome message and run the first check